 “She’s been an incredible support to me on a personal level and I always seek her counsel on a variety of things, like how to manage particular issues with my own kids applying to college," Khan said.
 "She is always willing to listen not in terms of work but also personally.
 I really value her.”

-Soin hopes to use what she learned from her time at PAACH to help other communities in need.
-For the time being, she remembers the students she met over the past two decades.
+Soin hoped to use what she learned from her time at PAACH to help other communities in need.
+For the time being, she remembered the students she met over the past two decades.

 “Students brought so much brightness and love to me,” she said.
 “That’s unforgettable.
 How many times I will give it to them, that’s not enough.”

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.